Critical Bima Sugam API Integration Mistakes Indian Insurers Must Avoid in 2026

 Importance of documentation

 Improved Code Readability and Understanding: The most significant benefit of documentation is the improvement of the readability and intelligibility of code.
 While well-structured code can often speak for itself, thorough documentation allows developers, especially those new to a project, to quickly understand what it does, its structure, and its functionality.
-This highlights the importance of documentation for every developer in a project.
+This highlights the technical documentation for every developer in a project.

 Comment: Code comments explain tricky logic; complement them with extrinsic documents to describe high-level architecture or workflows.